dividab/uom/README.md

 ### Serialization

-This feature can be used to serialize the units for persisting to for example a database.
+This feature can be used to serialize the units for persisting to/from for example a database.

 ```ts
 import { Amount, Units, Serialize } from "uom";